-Changed in Mercy From Overwatch To Overwatch 2
+Changed In Mercy From Overwatch To Overwatch 2

 Mercy had a lot of changes to her from the original game.
 A few of her glitches turned into features, such as the Super Jump.
-All in all, we believe that it still needs polishing, but it has made her Guardian Angel a lot more useful.
+All in all, I believe that it still needs polishing, but it has made her Guardian Angel a lot more useful.
 Here are all of the changes to Mercy’s kit.